 The cause is a mutation in the SPINK5 gene (locus 5q32, OMIM ID *605010)

 Trichorrhexis nodosa is the most common abnormality of the hair structure.
 When a weak hair shaft partially fractures and the cortical cells fragment, uneven spurs form at the fracture point.

-Trichorrhexis nodosa may be congenital and occurs in children with mental retardation and argininosuccinic aciduria.
-(OMIM ID #207900).
+Trichorrhexis nodosa may be congenital and occurs in children with intellectual disability and argininosuccinic aciduria.

 Trichorrhexis nodosa may also be acquired, due to hair straightening, overheating by a hairdryer, frequent swimming in chlorinated water, excessive traction with tight braids and other forms of hair trauma.

 In trichothiodystrophy, the hair shafts are deficient in sulphur resulting in transverse fractures.
 Polarising microscopy reveals intermittent dark bands.

-Trichothiodystrophy may occur as an isolated hair shaft abnormality or may be associated with photosensitivity, ichthyosis, brittle hair, mental retardation, short stature, neurologic abnormalities, and nail and teeth dystrophy (Tay syndrome, OMIM ID %275550).
+Trichothiodystrophy may occur as an isolated hair shaft abnormality or may be associated with photosensitivity, ichthyosis, brittle hair, intellectual disability, short stature, neurologic abnormalities, and nail and teeth dystrophy (Tay syndrome, OMIM ID %275550).

 Acquired progressive kinking of hair is also called pubeshaarnaevus because it resembles pubic hair.
 In this rare disorder, scalp hair becomes progressively curly, frizzy, dry and difficult to comb.